evancf/AnimalNCS/README.md

 #### Additional software setup

 ##### Google Earth Engine.
-Several scripts download data from the Earth Engine catalog using the 'rgee' package.
+Several scripts download data from the Earth Engine catalog using the 'rgee' package (v.
+1.1.5).
 Before being able to run these scripts, users will need to have signed up for a Google Earth Engine account and install rgee and its dependencies.
 Detailed information on getting Earth Engine access can be found here: https://developers.google.com/earth-engine/guides/access.
 Detailed information on getting set up to use Earth Engine via R using the rgee package is provided here: https://github.com/r-spatial/rgee.
 Note that this resource outlines further dependencies that need to be installed or set up in order to use the rgee package.

 ##### Spatial R packages
-The scripts use R packages including 'sf' and 'terra' for spatial data.
+The scripts use R packages including 'sf' (v.
+1.0-12) and 'terra' (v.
+1.7-3) for spatial data.
 If a user has not used these packages before, follow the installation instructions here to install supporting software: https://r-spatial.github.io/sf/.

 ##### JAGS
-For the Bayesian analysis, the scripts use JAGS (Just Another Gibbs Sampler), which needs to be installed before being able to use it via the 'rjags' package in R. Download information can be found here: https://mcmc-jags.sourceforge.io/.
+For the Bayesian analysis, the scripts use JAGS (Just Another Gibbs Sampler, v.
+4.3.1), which needs to be installed before being able to use it via the 'rjags' package in R. Download information can be found here: https://mcmc-jags.sourceforge.io/.

 #### Data notes